-Some products incorporate various components that are manufactured separately.
+Some products incorporate various components which are manufactured separately.
 A product’s defect may be the fault of one singular, defective part.
 If the other components of the product are found to not be defective, then the manufacturer and designer of those particular parts will not be found liable.
 It can be difficult, however, to pinpoint which component of a product is ultimately to blame for a product defect.
 Your litigation attorney will need to collect concrete evidence of the component’s malfunction.
 This can be through your attorney with the help of witnesses and experts in the field which the jury would hear.

-Assembly plants are responsible for assembling the various elements and processing and packaging the final product.
+Assembly plants are responsible for assembling the various elements, plus processing and packaging the final product.
 If there are errors in the assembly line, the owners of the assembly plant would be considered liable.
-For example, Abbott Laboratories is currently involved in a class action lawsuit alleging that defective infant formula was manufactured at the company's assembly plant.
+For example, Abbott Laboratories is currently involved in a class action lawsuit alleging defective infant formula was manufactured at the company's production plant.
 Allegedly, the formula produced by these plants resulted in severe bacterial infections in multiple infants.

 Distributors are responsible for transporting the product from the assembly plant to the retailer.
 Large distributors often transport products to retailers nationwide.
 These “middlemen” may spend the least time with the product, but improper storage or transportation could result in damaged products.

 In the final stage of the sale of a product, retailers purchase, store, and sell the product to the consumer.
 It is the responsibility of all retailers to ensure they are not selling potentially hazardous items to their customers.
 In most cases, if a retailer is found to be selling a hazardous product, they will be one of many defendants in a product liability claim (unless the defect was solely caused by their failure to store the product safely).